 What else did they discover?

 The next step was to test the efficiency of the Direct Drying® protocol which suggest a continuous drying regime to eliminate moisture right to the microscopic level of the fabric.
-The results showed a significant improvement with a 99.95% reduction in microbe quantities and a 100% elimination of microbe varieties.
+The results showed a significant improvement with a 99.95% reduction in microbe quantities.

 What does this mean to you?